riot/riot.github.io/es/guide/compiler.md

 ---
 layout: default
-title: Compiler
+title: El compilador
 ---

 {% include guide-tabs.html %}

-## In-browser compilation
+## Compilación en el navegador

 Custom tags need to be transformed to JavaScript before the browser can execute them.
 You can do this by setting a `type="riot/tag"` attribute for your script tags.
 For example: